-A two-year pre-stripping program for an extension of the Lornex pit commenced in 2012 after HVC received all necessary permits in late 2011.
+A two-year pre-stripping program that commenced in 2012 for an extension of the Lornex pit continued through 2013 and is expected to be completed in 2014.

-In 2012, 14 diamond drill holes in the Valley pit totalling approximately 6,200 meters were drilled.
-Diamond drill core is split in halves and sampled in three meter intervals (NQ diameter core) and two meter intervals (HQ diameter core), respectively.
+In 2013, 16 diamond drill holes in the Valley pit totalling approximately 9,100 metres, two diamond drill holes in the Lornex pit totalling approximately 275 metres and three diamond drill holes in the Highmont pit were drilled.
+Diamond drill core is split in halves and sampled in three metre intervals (NQ diameter core) and two metre intervals (HQ diameter core), respectively.
 One half is sent to the lab at the site for analysis and the other is retained for future reference.
 Field duplicates and external umpire checks of approximately five percent of pulp samples are elements of the Highland Valley quality assurance-quality control program procedures.
-Additional drilling and engineering studies are planned in 2013, including a major drill program focused on the Valley and previously active Bethlehem pits.